-580 titles (including 32 peer reviewed) either in print, published electronically, in press, or under contract, including three books authored, three books edited, one book translated and edited, and major articles in International Journal for Philosophy of Religion, Journal of the History of Ideas, Internet Reference Services Quarterly, The Modern Schoolman, Clio, The Heythrop Journal, Process Studies, Hegel-Studien, Reports on Philosophy, Auslegung, Journal of the National Medical Association, Bulletin of the Medical Library Association, and the anthologies The New Hegelians, Existence of God, and Hegel's Philosophy of Spirit.General subject areas include philosophy, medical history, military history, cultural or intellectual history, history of science, librarianship, contract bridge, and popular culture.
+680 titles (including 44 peer-reviewed) either in print or published electronically, including 46 books either authored, co-authored, edited, co-edited, or translated, and major articles in International Journal for Philosophy of Religion, Journal of the History of Ideas, International Philosophical Quarterly, Internet Reference Services Quarterly, The Modern Schoolman, Clio, The Heythrop Journal, Process Studies, Hegel-Studien, Reports on Philosophy, Auslegung, Journal of the National Medical Association, Bulletin of the Medical Library Association, RBM: A Journal of Rare Books, Manuscripts, and Cultural Heritage, Journal of Aesthetic Education, and the anthologies The New Hegelians, Existence of God, Metaphors in Modern and Contemporary Philosophy, Hegel's Philosophy of Spirit, Hegel on Tragedy and Comedy, Schopenhauer's Fourfold Root, Tom Petty and Philosophy, and Thomas Szasz: An Appraisal of his Legacy.General subject areas include philosophy, medical history, military history, cultural or intellectual history, history of science, librarianship, contract bridge, popular culture, and poetry.

-78 presented since 1978, including invited lectures at the University of Iceland, the University of Copenhagen, the Francis C. Wood Institute for the History of Medicine, Columbia University, the University of Richmond, SUNY Upstate Medical University, Cumberland College, and Bowdoin College.
+96 presented since 1978, including invited lectures at the University of Antwerp, the University of Iceland, the University of Copenhagen, the Francis C. Wood Institute for the History of Medicine, Columbia University, the University of Richmond, SUNY Upstate Medical University, Cumberland College, Fordham University, and Bowdoin College.

 - 4.0 from first-year students in Fall 2002.